 Home is where the heart is

-The Beverleys, which features 55 two, three and four bedroom properties, managed by Chevinand Unity and built by Keepmoat in partnership with Leeds City Council, Unity Housing Association and Chevin Housing Association, part of the Together Housing Group.
+The Beverleys, which features 55 two, three and four bedroom properties, was built by housing and regeneration company Keepmoat, working in partnership with Leeds City Council, Unity Housing Association and Chevin Housing Association, part of the Together Housing Group.

 Grant funding of £2.2m was awarded by the Homes and Communities Agency towards the project, following a successful joint bid by Chevin and Unity, with 28 of the homes for social rent and the remaining 27 available for shared ownership.